 - Make sure the button is switched to “heat” instead of “off” or “cool.”

 - Ensure the program is displaying the appropriate day and time and is scheduled to “run.”
 If you’re having trouble turning off the schedule, set the temperature by utilizing the up/down arrows and pressing the “hold” button.
-This will make the heater to turn on if thermostat settings are an issue.
+This will cause the furnace to turn on if thermostat is causing an issue.

 - Increase the temperature setting to 5 degrees warmer than the temperature of the room.